Greenbrier (GBX)

 Greenbrier Trailing 12-Month Operating Margin (GAAP)

-In Q1, Greenbrier generated an operating profit margin of 11%, up 3.6 percentage points year on year.
+This quarter, Greenbrier generated an operating margin profit margin of 11%, up 2.2 percentage points year on year.
 Since its gross margin expanded more than its operating margin, we can infer that leverage on its cost of sales was the primary driver behind the recently higher efficiency.

 8. Earnings Per Share

-In Q1, Greenbrier reported EPS at $1.56, up from $1.03 in the same quarter last year.
-Despite growing year on year, this print missed analysts’ estimates, but we care more about long-term EPS growth than short-term movements.
+In Q2, Greenbrier reported EPS at $1.86, up from $1.06 in the same quarter last year.
+This print easily cleared analysts’ estimates, and shareholders should be content with the results.
 We also like to analyze expected EPS growth based on Wall Street analysts’ consensus projections, but there is insufficient data.

 9. Cash Is King